mizmay/standalone_web_maps_foss4g2025/workshop/step-05.md

 ### Commit Your Changes

-Follow the process from Step 4 and Step 2 to add, commit, and push `waiheke_island.pmtiles` to your remote fork.
+Follow the process from Step 2 to add, commit, and push `waiheke_island.pmtiles` to your remote fork.

 **Note for Codespaces users**: Commit these changes in your Codespaces environment using the terminal or Source Control panel.

 ### What You Have Now

 At the end of this step, you should have:
-- `sources/waiheke_island.pmtiles`: Protomaps basemap tiles for Waiheke Island, stored both locally on your hard drive and remotely via Github.
+- `sources/waiheke_island.pmtiles`: Protomaps basemap tiles for Waiheke Island, stored remotely via Github.

 ### Next Steps